sagemath/sagecell/doc/embedding.rst

     {"inputDiv": jQuery selector for input location,
     "outputDiv": jQuery selector for output location,
-    "files": javascript boolean for showing file uploads, "messages": javascript boolean for showing messages,
+    "code": text string to initialize the code block, "files": javascript boolean for showing file uploads, "messages": javascript boolean for showing messages,
     "computationID": javascript boolean for showing computation ID}

 Parameters are optional; the default behavior of each parameter is as follows::

     {"inputDiv": "#singlecell",